 Every spring now I wait impatiently to bring her home from storage and get her ready for a season ahead.
 For a few months she takes us to cruise nights and attends car shows.
 Weather permitting, of course.
 In becoming a classic treasure she now commands respect and a lot of pampering.

-After noticing the difference in a series of pictures that I took this past weekend, I decided it was time to refresh my memory on how to get more consistent results.
+After noticing the differences in'Artie's' hue in a series of pictures recently I decided it was time to refresh my memory on how to get more consistent results.
 The following also provide other valuable tips on how to improve you car photography:

 10 Tips for Perfect Car Photos